mapbox/vtfx/readme.md

 > - Drop features based on some heuristic like area or importance rank,
 > - Simplify geometries in an ugly/aggressive way
 >
 > These tricks are not generalized, usually tied to postgres or data-specific configurations.
-A rough goal here might be to move these to postprocessors/> datasource-agnostic libraries that can be used across projects.
+A rough goal here might be to move these to postprocessors/datasource-agnostic libraries that can be used across projects.